Absolutely Everything You Need to Know About SMS Marketing

 When choosing a text marketing company, look for ones that offer these useful features that expand your options:

 ➠ Multimedia Messages.
-This capability lets you send more than just text to your subscribers; you can add images, videos, and even sound for more engaging texts.
+This capability lets you send more than just text to your subscribers; you can add images (such as your app icon), videos, and even sound for more engaging texts.

 ➠ Voting and Polling.
 Voting and polling offer businesses a great opportunity to leverage the immediacy of text messaging to gain insight about their customers and also increase engagement.
 American Idol audience voting is a classic example of this.